 4 egg yolks

-4. De-stalk the mushrooms and put to one side.
-In a jug, combine 200ml of veg stock, 1 crushed garlic clove, 1 tsp of marmite, 1 tsp of mirin, 1 tbs of balsamic vinegar and a sprinkle of fresh thyme leaves.
+3. De-stalk the mushrooms and put to one side.
+In a jug, combine the vegetable stock, garlic, Marmite, mirin, balsamic vinegar and the fresh thyme leaves.
 Mix with a fork and pour into a large saucepan with a lid.
 Bring to the boil and then reduce the heat down to a simmer.
 Carefully immerse the mushrooms into the broth (don’t worry if it’s a bit snug, they’ll soften).
 Put the lid on and turn your attention to the béarnaise.

-8. Turn the heat off the mushrooms and lift each mushroom out and onto plates.
-Add a handful of chips and pour the béarnaise into small jugs or ramikins and serve with salad leaves.
+7. Once the chips are cooked, uncover the mushrooms and lift out onto plates.
+Add a handful of chips and pour the béarnaise into small jugs or ramekins.
+Serve with salad leaves.